 - Bellingham Urology group offers a range of treatments for all degrees of pelvic floor weakness.

 - Mild cases of pelvic floor weakness can be treated with Kegel exercises to strengthen pelvic floor muscles.
-Estrogen replacement therapy may also be offered as well as the Mona Lisa Touch.
+Estrogen replacement therapy may also be offered.
 In more advanced cases, your provider may recommend a pessary (device to support the vagina and internal organs) or surgical placement of supportive mesh (sling).

 - The full range of care can be provided by the team at Bellingham Urology Group.
 Don’t be uncomfortable another day.